The talk that outlasts Monday morning and creates lasting change.

 Customer experience is behaviour when no one is watching: compliance evaporates the second the manager turns their back.
 Only ambassadors deliver consistently.

 Two things make Davide different.
-The first is that he refuses to separate leadership from operations: he believes, and has repeatedly proved, that if the day-to-day systems, standards, behaviours, and decision points underneath the message do not change, the talk is motivational garbage.
+The first is that he refuses to separate leadership from operations: he believes the work only holds if the operation underneath the message changes — and has spent 1,200+ days on the front line making sure that's what he delivers.
 The second is that everything he teaches was learned on the front line of every industry he has ever worked in — across musical theatre, choral and orchestral composition, audio engineering, yoga, teaching, international hospitality, and franchise operations.
 He brings stagecraft, field-tested operational experience, and leadership insight at once, and the work shows what care looks like in practice, in the operational moments where performance is actually won or lost.

-Davide also creates what he calls multi-platform experiences.
-The audience isn't watching a speaker on a stage; they are inside a real-time experience built from the words, images, pacing, and ideas unfolding around him.
+Davide builds keynotes the way an audio engineer builds a mix — every element earns its place.
+Words, images, pacing, silence.
+The audience isn't watching a presentation.
+They're inside a real-time experience unfolding around them.
+Their own experience.
 The result is a keynote, masterclass, or programme that reaches people emotionally, challenges them practically, and leaves them with the operating posture to build commitment into the business, not just talk about it from a stage.

 He addresses the specific pressures leaders face today: CHRO offices trying to move stuck engagement numbers, COOs holding consistency together across borders, founders building cultures that survive expansion, and operations leaders running multi-unit, multi-market businesses where the gap between the best location and the average one is widening.
 As well as large, complex organisations, Davide works with small, elite teams on the discipline of performance, the architecture of belief, and the operational levers that turn standards into ownership.

 His credibility comes from 1,200+ days in the field.
-He led Crumbl's first international expansion, supported 69 location openings across the US and Canada, and engineered the systems that underpin over $100M in net sales and multiple company-wide and grand-opening sales records.
+He led Crumbl's first international expansion — 24 locations across Canada, which alone produced over $100M in net sales — as part of 69 total location openings he supported across the US and Canada, engineering the systems behind multiple company-wide and grand-opening sales records.
 He oversaw the training and development of a team of 50+ Field Trainers across the US, and built the programmes that lifted Franchise Partner satisfaction with the training function.
 The result was committed team members who became ambassadors, stewards, and champions of the brand.

 Davide also brings a background most operations speakers cannot match.
 He has produced and directed live musical theatre, composed music for choir, ensembles, and full symphony orchestra, taught high school music, instructed yoga, worked in international hospitality, and engineered live audio for stage productions.
 From audio engineering he learned that you don't fix a muddy mix by adding more sound; you fix it by cutting what doesn't belong.
 From theatre he learned that performance is not what happens onstage; it is the discipline that holds when no one is calling cues.
 Both lessons run through everything he teaches.